 KERMAP produces, analyzes and interprets Earth observation data crucial to sustainable land management.
-These indicators help public and private players contain land take and preserve ecological continuity, healthy forests as well as ecosystemic services.
+These indicators help public and private players contain land take and preserve ecological continuity, healthy forests as well as ecosystemic services identification and inventory.

 Land take and soil sealing

 The ‘No Net Land Take by 2050′ initiative promoted by The European Commission aims at halting soil sealing and preserving biodiversity.
-Our GIS services help local authorities, urban planners and real estate developers quantification and monitor land-use to meet this ambitious target.
-They rely on AI-driven geographic data production, enhanced by expert spatial analysis, to produce extensive, high-precision mapping of land use and dynamics.
+Our GIS services help local authorities, urban planners and real estate developers quantify and monitor land-use to meet this ambitious target.
+This work relies on photointerpretation and/or AI-driven geographic data production, enhanced by expert spatial analysis, to produce extensive, high-precision mapping of land use and dynamics.

 Thanks to these innovative techniques, we provide land-planning professionals with the support decision tools they need to implement far-sighted environmental protection policies.